Our patron: Professor Alice Roberts

 We are working with an advisory panel which includes an ethicist, neuroscientist, a doctor and a writer and former patient, together with a health researcher and curator who all want to help make a difference to those in hospital.
 Watch this space!

-Dr Lizzie Burns is a science-based artist and creative specialist.
+Dr Lizzie Burns is a science-based artist and creative specialist, and a visiting academic in the Department of Physiology, Anatomy and Genetics, University of Oxford.
 Following a doctorate and research fellowship in cancer research at the University of Oxford, Lizzie has been working as a ‘science-based artist‘ since 2002 using artwork and workshops to explore the beauty and wonder of what we are.
 Commissions include the British Council, the Wellcome Trust, the Medical Research Council and the Royal College of Pathologists, and works regularly in hospitals including UCH in London funded by the UCH Cancer Fund.
-Lizzie is particularly interested in the brain with illustrations, workshops and has a fascination for boredom… Lizzie is working on a second play, ‘The Deadline’ and putting together the ‘Doodlebook’ to encourage adults to get started on their own creative path…
+Lizzie is particularly interested in the brain with illustrations, workshops and has a fascination for boredom… Lizzie is working on a second play, ‘The Deadline’ and regularly offering online Origami to encourage adults to get started on their own creative path…

 Our Advisory Panel

 Jeremy Smith is a multi-award winning journalist, editor, broadcaster and blogger based in Oxford.
 Following an accident, and 11 months in hospital Jeremy was commissioned to write an article for The Daily Telegraph in 2016 about his experiences.
 In the article Jeremy describes “boredom is, as many patients will attest, as close to torture as any Dark Ages tormentor could inflict“.
-Jeremy is keen to help bring improvements through the ABC and has already collaborated with the Empathy Museum.
+Jeremy is keen to help bring improvements through the ABC and has collaborated with the Empathy Museum, and written about boredom in the BMJ.

 Dr Daniel K Sokol is a medical ethicist and a barrister specialising in clinical negligence.
 He is an award-winning columnist for the British Medical Journal (‘Ethics Man’) and author of three books on medical ethics and law.
 He has sat on various committees, including those of the Ministry of Defence, the Ministry of Justice, and the Royal College of Surgeons.
 In 2006, Daniel wrote for the BBC News and describes “when I started on the ’rounds’, I was struck by the stultifying sense of boredom“, and “I wonder why the NHS, ostensibly so patient-centred, does not do more to improve the patient experience in hospitals?”